DevHeadsCommunity/dtc_dmac_compare/README.md

 # DTC/DMAC Demo
-## Compare of DTC and DMAC using RA4M1
+## Compare of DTC and DMAC of RA4M1 MCU

 It contains the application source files to support an article post of Renesas RA4M1 MCU on Arduino Uno R4 Wifi board.